Graylog2/graylog-plugin-aws/README.md

 * AmazonDynamoDBFullAccess
 * AmazonKinesisReadOnlyAccess

-Note that his is very open standard permissions.
-We recommend to use those for a test setup but further boil them down to only let them access (read+write) the DynamoDB table we automatically created and also to only call `cloudwatch:PutMetricData`.
+**Note that these are very open standard permissions.** We recommend to use them for a test setup but further boil them down to only allow  access (read+write) to the DynamoDB table we automatically created (you'll see it in the list of tables) and also to only call `cloudwatch:PutMetricData`.
+How to get the ARNs and how to create custom policies would be out of scope for this guide.

 ## Usage